1794 Flowing Hair Silver Dollar

 1794–1804 • Robert Scot's Portraits • Small Eagle and Heraldic Eagle Reverses

-The Flowing Hair dollar survived for only two years — 1794 and 1795 — before Robert Scot revised the design in response to criticism that the Liberty portrait was insufficiently refined.
-The replacement, the Draped Bust dollar, introduced a more classical, dignified portrait of Liberty inspired by a sketch by the noted portrait artist Gilbert Stuart — the same painter whose unfinished portrait of George Washington appears on the one-dollar bill.
+The Flowing Hair dollar survived for only two years — 1794 and 1795 — before Robert Scot revised the design.
+The replacement, the Draped Bust dollar, introduced a more classical portrait of Liberty inspired by a sketch by portrait artist Gilbert Stuart.
 The Draped Bust dollar was struck in two reverse configurations: the early Small Eagle reverse (1795–1798) and the later Heraldic Eagle reverse (1798–1804), which replaced the small eagle with the bold, shield-bearing heraldic eagle that would become a defining motif of American coinage.

-Silver dollar production at the Philadelphia Mint came to an abrupt halt after 1804 — not because any official decision was made to end the series, but because Gresham's Law was doing its work: silver dollars were being systematically exported and melted because their silver content made them worth more as bullion than as face-value currency, particularly in the Caribbean trade.
+Silver dollar production at the Philadelphia Mint came to an abrupt halt after 1804 — not because any official decision ended the series, but because silver dollars were being systematically exported and melted because their silver content made them worth more as bullion than as face-value currency.
 The notorious 1804 dollar — dated 1804 but actually struck in 1834–1835 as diplomatic presentation pieces — emerged from this gap, and its fifteen known examples constitute perhaps the most famous numismatic rarity in American history.
-Compare the colonial-era context in our ancient and world coins guide.

 The Gobrecht Dollar, Seated Liberty & the Trade Dollar